harryjjacobs/lab-journal/journal.md

 A # denotes a header, multiple hashes (##) make smaller and smaller headers (H1, H2 etc).

-Two underscores or asterisks on either side of the word will make it __bold__ and An underscore or asterisk on either side will make _italics_.
-(Really these are just defined as 'emphasis' in the markdown spec rather than bold or italics).
+Two underscores or asterisks on either side of the word will make it __bold__ and An underscore or asterisk on either side will make _italic_.
+(Really these are just defined as 'emphasis' in the markdown spec rather than bold or italic).

-The syntax can be combined to make bold and italics text.
+The syntax can be combined to make bold and italic text.

 * A single asterisk at the start of the line followed by makes an unordered list item